fusionpbx/fusionpbx-docs/source/getting_started/languages.rst

 Languages
 ***************

 FusionPBX has multilingual capabilities.
 This will allow for different languages to be used in your FusionPBX installation.
 Languages can be set globally, per tennant and per user.
-In addition to the installation web interface, there are also the option to upload audio files for FreeSWITCH to use.
+In addition to the installation web interface, there are options to upload audio files for FreeSWITCH to use via command line.

 Fusionpbx Settings
 ^^^^^^^^^^^^^^^^^^^